symfony/symfony-docs/configuration/multiple_kernels.rst

     export APP_ID=api
     php bin/console cache:clear

 You might want to update the composer auto-scripts section to run multiple commands simultaneously.
-In this example, we assume you have a second application for managing the configuration (admin):
+This example shows the commands of two different applications called ``api`` and ``admin``:

 .. code-block:: json